anisengupta/traintimes/sphinx/guide.rst

 ==================
 The Traintimes repository contains code that creates a dashboard that retrieves the latest departures, status and calling stations based on a specified station.
-The inspiration for this project came recently, as things in the UK are opening up more and more, we find ourselves planning and going on more and more train journeys.
+The inspiration for this project came recently, as things in the UK are opening up more and more from Covid-19, we find ourselves planning and going on more and more train journeys.
+I was on my way to meeting some friends when I thought; wouldn't it be great if I had a version of the live train information in my home that updates itself?

 One of the pre-requisite steps for this is to go online (https://www.thetrainline.com/) to see the latest train times, departures and other information.
-I was on my way to meeting some friends when I thought; wouldn't it be great if I had a version of the live train information in my home that updates itself?

 This project relies on the Live Departure Boards Web Service (LDBWS) API from National Rail (https://lite.realtime.nationalrail.co.uk/OpenLDBWS/).
 This is a SOAP API which provides real time access to train